-2. biological terminology in relation to tissues, organisms, ecology and ecosystems
+2. Define biological terminology in relation to tissues, organisms, ecology and ecosystems;

-3. the diversity of the form, development and function of microbes and multicellular organisms
+3. Recognise the diversity of the form, development and function of multicellular organisms, particularly plants and animals;

-4. concepts of micro and macro evolution and speciation and outline mechanisms underpinning taxonomic and functional diversity.
+4. Explain the concepts of micro and macro evolution and speciation and describe mechanisms underpinning taxonomic and functional diversity;

-Introduction to the Ecosystem - Ecosystems are made up of a diversity of organisms which interact with each other and the physical environment to perform ecosystem functions.
-Course aims to outline origin and scale of organism diversity and how they interact with the physical environment to form the living Earth.
+Ecosystems are made up of a diversity of organisms which interact with each other & the physical environment to perform ecosystem functions.

 Origin and Scale of Diversity:

-- Coping with complexity - Classification and relatedness
+• Coping with complexity - classification & relatedness

 Biology of Organisms: